Isabela192/isabela192.github.io/_posts/2023-02-14-programimng-types.md

 *Objects!* They are instances of classes that represent real-world entities.
 Alone, classes don't do much but can help create a template for the objects.
 Now objects can encapsulate states and behaviors.
 They also interact with each other and hold data.
 Some essential features of OOP are encapsulation which gives you a clean code without declaring every representation of each object.
-Inheritance, which allows you to generate classes from other classes sharing the same attributes (do not abuse this power).
+Inheritance, which allows you to generate classes from other classes sharing the same attributes (do not abuse this power, please).
 Other cool things that come with OOP are:
 - You can simplify how you represent your data by representing a whole from a part;
 - Basically, you are getting the best things from procedural and functional paradigms.
 That means: writing faster code with less repetition.